sourabhk25/AutomatedDrivingSystem/README.md

 ## Project Overview

 The project is divided into several phases, including finding the video, finding models, and providing output.
-It uses some performance improvements like ROI for improving frame rate.
+It uses some performance improvements like ROI to improve the frame rate.
 For Lane Detection, we have used techniques like 'Canny Edge Detection', 'Hough Line Detection', 'Gaussian Blur', and 'Region Of Interest'.
-For Pedestrian Detection, we have used 'HaarCascade' algorithm.
+For Pedestrian Detection, we have used the 'HaarCascade' algorithm.
 For Stop sign detection, we have used 'Cascade Classifier'.
-For Drowsiness detection, we have used 'dlib' library.
+For Drowsiness detection, we have used the 'Dlib' library.

 ## Technologies Used